 top of page

-Mirza Redžepagić is a Bosnian musician, composer, and guitarist whose work bridges tradition and modernity fusing flamenco, classical music, maqam, jazz, and world music into deeply personal artistic expression.
+Mirza Redžepagić is a Bosnian musician, composer, and guitarist whose work bridges tradition and modernity, fusing flamenco, classical music, maqam, jazz, and world music into deeply personal artistic expression.

 He began studying classical guitar at the age of eight in his hometown of Novi Pazar.
 By the age of fifteen, he had already earned recognition at numerous national and international competitions.
 He continued his studies at the Sarajevo Music Academy under the mentorship of professor Alexander Swete, graduating with top honors.
 Mirza later earned his Master's degree at the Berklee College of Music in Valencia, specializing in Contemporary Performance with Production.